Tom Knudson’s Pulitzer Prize winning series of articles entitled “Sierra in Peril” prompts statewide attention to the oft forgotten Sierra.

-Sierra Futures Fund begins and over next 5 years $30,000 mini-grants are given to 25 groups.
+Sierra Futures Fund begins and over the next 5 years $30,000 mini-grants are given to 25 groups.

-Alliance Co-Sponsored Range Rides with California Cattleman’s Association and California Rangeland Trust and supports the West Point Renewal Project with Foothill Conservancy.
+The Alliance Co-Sponsors Range Rides with California Cattlemen’s Association and California Rangeland Trust and supports the West Point Renewal Project with Foothill Conservancy.

-Alliance releases first major publication, Watershed Council Toolkit.
+Alliance releases its first major publication, Watershed Council Toolkit.

 The first Watershed Director is hired.
 The Sierra Land-Use Handbook is released.

-Sierra Nevada Alliance joins Ski Area Citizens Coalition and releases First Ski Area Citizens Coalition Report Card in Sierra and California garnering statewide media attention.
-This goes on to become an Annual Event, garnering national attention and over 500 articles on ski area environmental performance over the years.
+Sierra Nevada Alliance joins Ski Area Citizens Coalition and releases First Ski Area Citizens Coalition Report Card in the Sierra and California, garnering statewide media attention.
+This goes on to become an Annual Event, with national attention and over 500 articles on ski area environmental performance over the years.

 Alliance produces and releases at news conferences throughout California Troubled Waters of the Sierra showcasing how all Sierra rivers are impaired and polluted and calling for increased state investment in watershed restoration and protection in the region.